Abdelrahman-Mohamed-Abdelaty/Natours/README.md

 - **Dotenv**: Module to load environment variables from a `.env` file.
 - **Bcrypt**: Library to hash passwords.
 - **Validator**: Library to validate and sanitize strings.
+- **Jest**: JavaScript testing framework for unit and integration testing.
+- **Puppeteer**: Node library to control headless Chrome or Chromium for end-to-end testing.

 ---